 After this series you’ll get a very deep insight on snapshot testing and will be able to make the best out of them.
 We will not only discuss how to remove flakiness from snapshot tests and some tips to mitigate emulator configuration issues, but also how to write efficient snapshot tests and improve their speed once we got hundreds of them.

-In the next article I will write about how to write efficient snapshot tests, including some examples, also for Jetpack Compose views.
+In the next article I will write about how to write efficient snapshot tests, including some examples.

-You can find the repo that will be used for this series here, including the example used in this article.
+You can find the repo that will be used for this series here, including the example used in this blog post.

-I hope you enjoyed this article.
+I hope you enjoyed it.
 Do not forget to star the repository or subscribe to this blog to stay tuned!